 The Department of Astronomy plans to fully support all students who are accepted for graduate study.
 The department does not require or expect the statement of financial need upon application to the Graduate School.
 Students are accepted and supported on the basis of merit.
 The support may be in the form of a national or University fellowship, a teaching fellowship, or a research assistantship.
 The normal pattern of student support is a combination of fellowship, research assistantship, and teaching fellowship.
 Students gain teaching experience during their graduate career by teaching part-time (usually ten hours a week) during two terms.
 Prospective students are urged to apply for outside fellowships that offer tuition and/or stipend support during graduate school.
 Among the many fellowships available are the National Science Foundation Graduate Research Fellowships, the Hertz Foundation, the National Defense Science and Engineering Graduate Fellowship, and the NASA GSRP Fellowship.
 International students should apply for outside funding such as the Fulbright and Knox fellowships.
 As stated under Teaching, the first two sections of a student’s teaching are part of their compensation package.
 Those who undertake additional teaching (with the consent of their advisor and the CAS) will normally keep half of their teaching stipend if sufficient research funds are available.
 Students with active outside awards, which pay their tuition and stipend in full, may keep all of their funds from teaching.

 Application forms for admission and financial aid may be obtained from the Admissions Office, Harvard Graduate School of Arts and Sciences, Richard A. and Susan F. Smith Campus Center, 3rd floor, 1350 Massachusetts Avenue, Cambridge, MA 02138.
 Prospective students should request these forms in the preceding late summer or autumn, and should make every effort to submit them before the due date.
-Online submission of the application is encouraged.
+Online submission of the application is required.
 See www.gsas.harvard.edu.

 Candidates for admission are required to take the GRE General and the Physics Subject Test at the earliest convenient date.
 GRE dates after December are too late for consideration.
 Prospective candidates are always welcome to visit the Center for Astrophysics to meet the faculty and students.